decoverto/decoverto/README.md

 ### Collections

-Creating collections such as `Array`, `Map`, an `Set` can be accomplished by their respective descriptors.
+Creating collections such as `Array`, `Map`, an `Set` can be accomplished by their respective converters.
 Example:

 ```typescript
 import {jsonObject, array, map, set, MapShape} from 'decorated-json';